srldl/highchart_test/README.md

-# highchart_test
-testing highcharts with angular
+Play with insert and delete elements in DOM model with angular